icoadmindev/wiz_exchange/README.md

 15. call `finishCurrentPhase()` to finish the phase 2
 16. call `startNextPhase()` to start the phase 3
-17. call `finalDistribution()` to run remaining ETH distribution, the Tokenholders will get remaining ETH amount in proportion to their burnt tokens instantly
+17. call `startFinalDistribution()` to run remaining ETH distribution, the Tokenholders will get remaining ETH amount in proportion to their burnt tokens instantly